graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 and refers to the situation wherein a _GraphQL field error_ occurs as a partial response; it still indicates successful execution.

+# Non-normative notes

 ## Processing a response

 In certain environments, the source of a response may be an intermediary server, such as an API gateway, proxy, or firewall.
 In the case of an error, they may return their own non-GraphQL `application/json` response with a non-`200` status code.

-For this reason, if the response uses a non-`200` status code and the media type of the response body is `application/json` then the client MUST NOT rely on the body to be a well-formed _GraphQL response_.
+For this reason, a client application can rely on the response being a well-formed _GraphQL response_ if any of the following cases is true:

+- the response media type is `graphql-response+json`
+- the response media type is `application/json` and the status code is `200`